 Notion Database Automations: Complete 2026 Guide with 12 Examples

 Notion database automations are the "if this, then that" layer baked into your databases.
 Mark a task as done, auto-set the completed date.
 Move a deal to "Proposal", notify Slack.
-They're the quiet feature that power most of the templates you've admired.
+They power most of the templates you've admired.

-This guide covers what triggers and actions are available, how to build your first one, and four template patterns you can lift straight into your workspace.
-For automations that need data Notion can't provide on its own (formulas, stock prices, live reports from external systems), Sync2Sheets connects Notion to Google Sheets with real-time write-back on specific columns.
+This guide covers what triggers and actions are available, how to build your first one, four template patterns you can lift, and the places Notion's built-in automations fall short (with the workarounds that close the gap).
+For automations that need data Notion can't provide on its own (formulas, stock prices, live data from external systems, cross-database aggregation), Sync2Sheets gives you real-time 2-way sync to Google Sheets, with a per-column direction picker.

 The basics